-I have a standing search for “digital divide” on Twitter that just auto-updates itself onto my desktop via TweetDeck.
+Along with a constant search for the best crypto presale I can find, I have a standing search for “digital divide” on Twitter that just auto-updates itself onto my desktop via TweetDeck.
 The thing that is so interesting about this, to me, is how often the term gets used and for how many different things.
 This morning there are discussions about the digital divide and gender, how the EU is trying to narrow the digital divide (referring to access to broadband) and a report about how switching to online social services in the UK would adversely affect people who are digitally divided already, mostly talking about seniors.

 Which leads me to the paper I read recently which was really pretty intersting and on topic: Who’s Responsible for the Digital Divide?
 Public Perceptions and Policy Implications (pdf) It’s not long, you can read it, but the upshot is that depending how we define the digital divide, we will develop different strategies to “solve” the problem.
 This is not just hypothesized in the paper but addressed scientifically.
 So if the problem is lack of compturs, we throw computers at the problem.
 If the problem is broadband, we work on network infrastructure.
 If the problem is education we design sites like DigitalLiteracy.gov and then wonder why a website isn’t teaching people how to use computers.
 Tricky stuff, endlessly fascinating, thorny problem.